 It’s the age-old question parents have asked since the dawn of time(s tables): “Are there any ways of making learning times tables fun?”
 Mastering times tables is a vital skill that children must learn before they enter secondary school and thus it is important that parents try to find fun ways to teach times tables.
+There are so many options out there though, from an online maths tutor like Maths-Whizz, to explainer videos and downloadable worksheets.
 With that in mind, here are Whizz Education’s eight highly effective tips on how to teach times tables the easy way.

 1. Hang up a times table sheet

 This is an old technique but it’s very effective.
 The first step involves downloading Whizz Education’s handy times table sheet.
 Once that’s done, go through it with your child, filling in each individual box together.
 Next step is to hang the completed chart up in a place where your child will see it regularly (e.g. their bedroom door, the fridge door, the cupboard next to the computer).
 Finally set a regular time for both you and your child to sit down and have a casual, no pressure run through a particular set of times tables, perhaps just before dinner.
 Remember, the more often they see and practice their times tables, the more likely they are to learn them.

 2. Make sure they can walk before they can run